 The holy town of Uttarkashi is located on the banks of the Ganga river and is at a distance of 172 km from Rishikesh.
 This place is located in proximity to the popular religious destinations, Gangotri and Yamunotri.
 This region is primarily inhabited by the Uttara Kurus, Khasas, Kiratas, Kunindas, Tanganas and Pratanganas tribes.

 Uttarkashi is known for its beautiful temples and every year, devotees in large numbers visit this holy place.
 Some of the famous temples of the region are the Vishwanath Temple, Pokhu Devta Temple, Bhairav Temple, Kuteti Devi Temple, Karna Devta Temple, Gangotri Temple, Yamunotri Temple and Shani Temple.

-The Vishwanath Temple, devoted to the Hindu Lord Shiva, is quite popular among tourists.
+The Vishwanath Temple, devoted to the Hindu Lord Shiva, is quite popular amongst tourists.
 This famous temple is just 300 m away from the local bus stand of Uttarkashi.
 The Manikarnika Ghat is another important religious centre of the region.
-According to a legend, Uttarkashi is the same place where the great sage Jada Bharatha repented.
-The destination also finds mention in the Kedar Khand of the Hindu religious text Skanda Purana.
+According to a legend, Uttarkashi is the same place where the great sage Jada Bharata repented.
+The destination also finds mention in the Kedar Khand of the Hindu religious text, Skanda Purana.

 Uttarkashi is a year-round destination owing to its pleasant weather conditions.
 However, summers and monsoons are recommended for visiting this holy destination as various festivals are celebrated during these seasons.